-Recent studies suggest the following factors can put infants at greater risk of SIDS:
+Roughly 1,389 unexpected infant deaths were attributed to SIDS in 2020.
+Recent studies suggest certain factors can put infants at greater risk of SIDS.

 Some SIDS risks are suspected, but have not been studied extensively enough to draw a firm conclusion.
 For instance, studies have identified poor bedroom ventilation as a potential risk factor for SIDS, but more research is needed regarding this topic.

-While much is still unknown about the cause of SIDS, today’s experts advise parents to take the following measures in order to reduce their child’s risk of SIDS.
+While much is still unknown about the cause of SIDS, experts from the U.S. Consumer Product Safety Commission (CPSC) advises caregivers to take the following measures in order to reduce their child’s risk of SIDS.

-According to current guidelines, infants should continue to be placed to sleep in the supine (back) position until they reach at least one year of age.
-Once an infant can roll from the prone (stomach) to supine (back) position and from the supine position to the prone position without assistance, the infant should be safe to sleep in any position they prefer.
+According to current guidelines, infants should be placed to sleep in the back position until at least 1 year of age.
+Once an infant can roll from the stomach to back position and vice versa without assistance, the infant should be safe to sleep in any position they prefer.

 Many infants who die from SIDS do so without making noise or struggling.
 Therefore, a baby monitor – particularly one without video surveillance – may not alert you of hazardous situations.
 Most experts agree sharing a room with your baby’s crib or bassinet is the safest method for at least the first 6 months of life, if not the first year.

-The information and data pertaining to drinking during pregnancy can be somewhat conflicting.
-According to the Centers for Disease Control (CDC), women should not consume alcohol at any point of their pregnancy, including the time of conception.
+The information and data pertaining to alcohol use during pregnancy can be somewhat conflicting.
+According to the Centers for Disease Control and Prevention (CDC), women should not consume alcohol at any point of their pregnancy, including the time of conception.
 Alcohol consumption is considered a major risk factor for SIDS.

 As of 2011, crib manufacturers must adhere to specific guidelines mandated by the CPSC.
-However, you should keep in mind that the mattress you choose for your child is also crucial to reducing their risk of SIDS.
-Refer to these crib safety mandates and the additional CPSC guidelines listed earlier in this guide when determining whether a crib or bassinet is safe for your child.
+Additional guidance surfaced in 2021 and 2022.
+Keep in mind, however, that the mattress you choose for your child is also crucial to reducing their risk of SIDS.
+Refer to CPSC crib safety mandates and the additional guidelines when determining whether a crib or bassinet is safe for your child.